kubernetes-retired/external-storage/snapshot/doc/volume-snapshotting-proposal.md

 * There are use cases that data from snapshots taken from one namespace need to be accessible by users in another namespace.

-* For security purpose, if a snapshot object is created by a user, kubernetes should prevent other users duplicating this object in a different namespace if they happen to get the snapshot name.
+* For security purpose, if a snapshot object is created by a user, kubernetes should prevent other users from duplicating this object in a different namespace if they happen to use the same snapshot name.
+The snapshot object names should be unique within a cluster.

 * There might be some existing snapshots taken by admins/users and they want to use those snapshots through kubernetes API interface.